Smartbear-Unimi/sb-ui-doc/content/en/docs/clinician-dashboard/features/index.md

 an overview of the statistics related to the managed patients see [Figure 2]({{< ref "#Pic_2" >}} "Figure 2").

 <figure id="Pic_1" >
 <img src="images/Pic_1.png" alt="Home">
-<figcaption>Figure 1.
+<figcaption style="text-align:center">Figure 1.
 The Home page of the Dashboard</figcaption>
 </figure>

 <figure id="Pic_2">
 <img src="images/Pic_2.png" alt="Home">
-<figcaption>Figure 2.
+<figcaption style="text-align:center">Figure 2.
 Diagrams in the Home page of the Dashboard</figcaption>
 </figure>

 A sidebar is visible on the left, It contains the following buttons: